fleetdm/fleet/articles/macos-mdm-setup.md

 > Available in Fleet Premium

-To connect Fleet to ABM or renew ABM, head to the **Settings > Integrations > Automatic enrollment > Apple Business Manager** page.
+To connect Fleet to ABM or renew ABM, head to the **Settings > Integrations > Mobile device management (MDM)** page.
+Under "Automatic enrollment", click "Add ABM", and then click "Add ABM" again on the next page.
+Follow the instructions in the modal and upload your ABM token to Fleet.

 After connecting Fleet to ABM, set Fleet to be the MDM for all Macs: